elvin18tiran/elvin18tiran.github.io/_posts/2025-05-29-The-Prince-Review.md

 tags: [book, review]
 author: elvin
 ---
+# Remember to use the top template as full or else some bullshit error appears again

 ![The Prince](/assets/images/the_prince.jpg)
 This book was not what I expected.
 People often say it’s a dangerous or “bad” book because it supposedly inspired controversial figures such as: